xiaoxuanzi/openresty-lua-dynamic-upstream/example_one/README.md

 Installation
 ============
-Copy the nginx conf and lua script to a location which is in the seaching path of lua require module
+Copy the nginx conf and lua script to the appropriate location

 [Back to TOC](#table-of-contents)